jenkinsci/azure-vm-agents-plugin/README.md

 2. If the Jenkins master does not have a security configuration, leave the Init script blank for the default script to execute on the slave.
 3. If the Jenkins master has a security configuration, then refer to the script at
-   [Script for Windows slave](https://gist.github.com/snallami/5aa9ea2c57836a3b3635) and modify the script with the proper Jenkins credentials.
+   https://gist.github.com/snallami/5aa9ea2c57836a3b3635 and modify the script with the proper Jenkins credentials.

    At a minimum, the script needs to be modified with the Jenkins user name and API token.